Adam Rose: Independent circuit (1995–2010)

-World Wrestling Entertainment
+World Wrestling Entertainment / WWE

 Florida Championship Wrestling (2010–2012)

 Leppan debuted at a Florida Championship Wrestling (FCW) house show under his real name on 12 February 2010, in a losing effort against David Otunga.
 He made his televised debut two weeks later, losing to Curt Hawkins.

 The following week, Leppan changed his ring name to Leo Kruger, chosen as a tribute to his relative and former President of South Africa Paul Kruger, before losing to Johnny Curtis.
 On 25 March, Kruger picked up his first televised win by defeating Jacob Novak.
 At the television tapings on 20 May, Kruger challenged the former Paul Lloyd, Jr. and fellow South African wrestler, Justin Gabriel to a match.
 At the television tapings on 10 June, Kruger lost to Gabriel, before defeating him in a rematch on 1 July.
 In mid-2010, Kruger formed a team with Derrick Bateman, known as The Handsome Man Express.
 The duo challenged Los Aviadores (Hunico and Epico) for the FCW Florida Tag Team Championship on 2 July, but were unsuccessful.
 On 8 July, Kruger teamed with Tyler Reks to challenge Los Aviadores again for the championship, but was unsuccessful.
 Kruger then went on a winning streak, defeating Big E Langston, Bateman, Austin Watson, Husky Harris, and Wes Brisco, before finally losing in a mixed tag team match, when he and Kaitlyn lost to Brad Maddox and Jamie Keyes on 9 September.
 Kruger's final match in 2010 was at the television tapings on 23 September, when he lost to Bo Rotundo.
 Following the match, Kruger lost feeling in his arm, and it was discovered that he had broken his neck.
 While recuperating, Kruger became a commentator for the FCW television program.